-The Fund has continued to work with the London Collective Investment Vehicle (LCIV) whist also monitoring the evolution of governance within the pool to ensure assets are securely managed on the Fund's behalf.
-As of 31 March 2020, the Fund had a slight increase in the value of assets held with LCIV, representing 57.5% of the Fund compared with 56% from the previous year.
-During the year the Fund made a commitment to allocate 5% to the LCIV Infrastructure sub fund, however due to the infancy of the fund, as at 31 March 2020 no drawdown requests had been received.
-In addition, the Future World allocation which sits in a passive index alongside the LCIV has yet to be transitioned.
+The Fund has continued to work with our investment pool, the London Collective Investment Vehicle (LCIV) whilst also monitoring the evolution of governance within the pool to ensure assets are securely managed on the Fund's behalf.
+The Fund has initiated a few meetings with the senior team at LCIV to raise concerns and offer constructive suggestions to improve governance and reporting.
+I am pleased to announce that our suggestions are being taken on board with changes being implemented to the benefit of all underlying investors.
+As of 31 March 2021, the Fund had an increase in the value of assets held with LCIV, representing 69% of the Fund compared with 58% from the previous year.
+During the year the Fund's Infrastructure commitment began to be drawn, albeit at a slower pace than forecast due to COVID.
+The underlying manager has advised deployment is now picking up as lockdown restrictions begin to loosen.